 Tim McGraw — LSU

-McGraw ranks high on the list of famous Bengal Tiger supporters, joining the likes of the Robertsons of Duck Dynasty fame and all-time SEC basketball great Shaquille O'Neal.
-Straying from football a bit, McGraw narrates ESPN's SEC Storied special Shaq & Dale.
+Tim McGraw ranks high on the list of famous Bengal Tiger supporters, joining the likes of the Robertsons of Duck Dynasty fame and all-time SEC basketball great Shaquille O'Neal.
+Straying from football a bit, McGraw narrated ESPN's SEC Storied special Shaq & Dale.

 Brad Paisley — West Virginia

-Morgantown, arguably the most country setting of all the great Southern college towns, feels like home for this country crooner.
-He's played quite a few shows on campus and might qualify as an honorary member of the Mountaineer Marching Band.
+Morgantown, arguably the most country setting of all the great Southern college meccas, feels like home for this crooner.
+He's played quite a few shows on campus and might as well qualify as an honorary member of the Mountaineer Marching Band.

 Darius Rucker — South Carolina

-Hootie and the Blowfish famously formed during Rucker's time at the University of South Carolina.
+Hootie and the Blowfish famously formed during Rucker's time at the University of South Carolina (USC).
 Now a country singer, Rucker doesn't hesitate to rock team gear whenever he hits the stage or keep tabs on game scores during concerts.